Doriandarko/o1-engineer/README.md

 - `/reset`: Reset chat context and clear added files

-- `/review`: Review and analyze code files for quality and potential improvements (followed by file paths)
+- `/review`: Review and analyze code files for quality and potential improvements (followed by file or folder paths)

 - `/quit`: Exit the program